dentiny/duckdb-distributed-execution/docs/README.md

 - [x] **DROP INDEX** - Drop indexes with IF EXISTS support
 - [x] **Multi-column Indexes** - Support for composite indexes

+**TODO**: Enhance index support with more advanced indexing features.

 #### Data Types
 - [x] **All Numeric Types** - Support for TINYINT through HUGEINT and all unsigned variants
 - [x] **Floating Point Types** - FLOAT and DOUBLE with full precision